Boomatang/locust-operator/README.md

 # Locust Operator
+Currently, this project is a proof of concept to show how easy it can be to create an operator with python.

 ## Setup Example
 Setting up a kind cluster and adding the resources required to run the example local.